ollielo/cinema_projectmanagement/design/2019/image_proposal/readme.md

                         <name>/ (one or more named datasets, required)
                             type (attribute, optional) [valid type string]
-                                 If not present, values are assumed to be float globalrange (attribute, optional) [type, type]
+                                 If not present, values are assumed to be float variable (attribute, optional)
-                                        A global range for this data.
-If not included, it is assumed to be the range of the data contained in this layer
+                                 The variable that this channel references
 ```

 ## Example